-This Provençal Vegetable Tian is perfect for the abundance of beautiful summer veggies in your garden, or in my case, from someone else’s!
+This Provençal Vegetable Tian is perfect for the abundance of beautiful summer veggies in your garden.
+It’s a healthy, vegetarian side.

 The bevy of seasonal veggies in today’s post is courtesy of Uncle Billy and Aunt Alexa’s garden.
 Thanks guys!